 Jesus says, “Those who find their life will lose it, and those who lose their life for my sake will find it.”
 Matthew 10:39

-O come let us worship the one who created us, who has redeemed us, and who sustains us each day.
+Come let us worship the one who created us, has redeemed us, and sustains us each day.

 Let us give God all that is due.

-Let us respond to God’s infinite love with the lives that we live, the words that we share, and the work that we do.
+Let us respond to God’s infinite love with the lives we live, the words we share, and the work we do.

 Psalm 69:5-10, 16-18